-Are You an Overwhelmed Stay at Home Mom?
-Use these tips to feel less overwhelmed and less stressed.
+Are you an overwhelmed mom?
+Use these tips from an experienced SAHM to feel less overwhelmed and less stressed.

 Stay At Home Mom Expectations

 Picture this: A mom rising early in the morning, having a steaming cup of coffee on her deck and enjoying the sunshine.
 When she is finished, she glides quietly to her child’s bedroom to look just one more time at the sleeping cherub before gently shaking them awake.
 The child cheerfully pops up, happy to see the mom.

 The child and mother blissfully go about their day, completing a finger paint project, taking a walk with the dog, sharing a picnic lunch in the backyard, and building sky-high castles with blocks.
 While the child carefully puts together a puzzle, the mom crafts a delicious homecooked meal for the family to enjoy when her partner arrives home after a long day of work.

 After dinner, the family cleans up the kitchen together and then retires to the living room to watch a family friendly movie before bedtime.
 The child skips to the bedroom after the movie and drifts off in a peaceful slumber.

 Mom is ready to do this all again the next day.

 Stay at Home Mom Reality

 It’d be nice if the above scenario actually, happened, am I right?